zareentaz/PyBank-PyPoll/README.md

 PyBank Output

+In this challenge, We are tasked with creating a Python script for analyzing the financial records of our company.
+We have a set of financial data called budget_data.csv.
+The dataset is composed of two columns: Date and Profit/Losses.

 Create a Python script that analyzes the records to calculate each of the following:

   1.The total number of months included in the dataset